g-b-f/blender-spritesheet/README.md

 # Blender Render Exporter

+## Currently a WIP: trying to create spritesheet

 Clone of render export scripts for blender for further experiments

 Added a simple Blender Plugin UI to access the most functions from the render script.